mlibrary/about-publishing/src/content/features/reading-the-2020-presidential-election.md

           justice, and leadership.
 For more information including the full lineup, click the button on the right.
 Episodes will be added below as they are published."
+      - type: highlight
+        id: Three New Free-to-Read Titles!
+        text: >-
+          With the podcast mini series comes three new books available as part of our free-to-read collection through the end of the 2020:

+          * [Strike for the Common Good: Fighting for the Future of Public Education](https://doi.org/10.3998/mpub.11621094) by Rebecca Kolins Givan and Amy Schrager Lang, Editors (Releasing October 19, 2020) (featured in Episode 1 of the mini series)

+          * [More or Less Afraid of Nearly Everything: Homeland Security, Borders, and Disasters in the Twenty-First Century](https://doi.org/10.3998/mpub.11565857) by Ben Rohrbaugh (featured in Episode 2 of the mini series)

+          * [Concordance: Black Lawmaking in the U.S. Congress from Carter to Obama](https://doi.org/10.3998/mpub.11727237) by Katherine Tate (New Edition) (featured in Episode 3 of the mini series)
     id: podcast
   - heading: Democracy
     subheading: Institutions, Organizations, Leadership, Policies